raptorjs/raptor-renderer/README.md

 This module provides support for rendering UI components and templates and provides helper methods for injecting the resulting HTML into the DOM _and_ binding behavior.

 In the browser, this module allows behavior to be attached by publishing a `raptor-renderer/renderedToDOM` message via the [raptor-pubsub](https://github.com/raptorjs/raptor-pubsub) module when the newly rendered DOM nodes have been inserted into the DOM.
-The [marko-widgets](https://github.com/raptorjs/marko-widgets) listens for this event to initialize all widgets that were rendered.
+The [marko-widgets](https://github.com/raptorjs/marko-widgets) module listens for this event to initialize all widgets that were rendered.
 Internally, the list of rendered widgets is stored in the [async-writer](https://github.com/raptorjs/async-writer) instance (specifically `out.global.widgets`) that is passed to all renderers during the rendering process.

 # Installation